d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 To summarize, steps of the algorithm are the following:
 (i) we initialize the values of the model parameters, typically at random;
-(ii) we iterate over the data many times, updating the paramters in each by moving the parameters in the direction of the negative gradient, as calculted on a random minibatch of data.
+(ii) we iterate over the data many times, updating the parameters in each by moving the parameters in the direction of the negative gradient, as calculated on a random minibatch of data.

 For quadratic losses and linear functions we can write this out explicitly as follows.
 Note that $\mathbf{w}$ and $\mathbf{x}$ are vectors.
 Here the more elegant vector notation makes the math much more readable than expressing things in terms of coefficients, say $w_1, w_2, \ldots w_d$.